LooseLab/minotourapp/README.md

 # minoTour

-Minotour is a work in progress.
-Therefore features may change, and any bug reports/feature requests and pull requests will be gratefully recieved.
+Minotour is a work in progress, therefore features may change, and any bug reports/feature requests and pull requests will be gratefully recieved.

 ## Running minoTour with Docker